tombohub/tombohub.github.io/src/content/blog/ive-build-todo-in-10-web-frameworks.md

 #### Final Word

 It's pretty good framework.
 It's more of a container than a full on frameworks because many things are missing for the developer convenience, for example [pagination](https://learn.microsoft.com/en-us/aspnet/core/data/ef-mvc/sort-filter-page?view=aspnetcore-8.0#add-paging-to-students-index).
 I don't know if it's expected of us developers to create those things or the framework is not finished.
 Are they focusing more on performance and let us create all the plugins?
 It's targeted for enterprise where they have money and man power?
 How come Symfony has all those things of convenience.

+There is framework built on top of the ASP.NET Core called [ABP framework](https://abp.io/) which I tried to use, but it couldn't create a project or I didn't know how.
+It's very opinionated framework with DDD architecture and it has all the things missing in bare bones ASP.NET Core, like [Mailer](https://abp.io/docs/latest/framework/infrastructure/emailing), [Scheduler](https://abp.io/docs/latest/framework/infrastructure/background-jobs) and many more.

 It's a mix of convention and explicitness.
 Some conventions like Rails, even more - we don't need to even declare routes, they are generated from controller and action names, but still decoupled and architecturally expandable.
 It's on a very good path.
 I still think it needs some developer tools and better error reports, admin, toolbar, plugins.
 C# is a beautiful language, needs a little bit of extra code, but once it works you know it works and it's just keep getting better.
 Soon enough they even might have [Discriminated Unions](https://github.com/dotnet/csharplang/blob/18a527bcc1f0bdaf542d8b9a189c50068615b439/proposals/TypeUnions.md).